contacto@vag-global.com

 Relationship with Legal and Accounting Services

 The interaction between audit committees and legal advisory services for companies is fundamental.
-For example, committees often require the support of a lawyer specializing in business law to interpret complex regulations or advise in litigation cases.
-They also work with experts in advisory services and declarations for companies in Peru, who ensure that accounting management is transparent and accurate.
+For example, committees often require the support of a business lawyer to interpret complex regulations or advise in litigation cases.
+They also work with experts in advisory services and corporate statements in Peru, who ensure that accounting management is transparent and accurate.

-In addition, the committee collaborates with corporate lawyers specializing in services for companies to develop internal policies and strengthen control systems.
-This joint work ensures that both legal regulations and best accounting and auditing practices are implemented effectively.
+Additionally, the committee collaborates with corporate lawyers to develop internal policies and strengthen control systems.
+This joint work ensures the effective implementation of legal regulations and best accounting and auditing systems.

 Benefits of Having an Active Audit Committee